sunpy/sunpy/doc/source/guide/data_types/maps.rst

 This will open a matplotlib plot right on your screen.
-In addition, to enable users to modify the plot it is possible to grab the matplotlib figure object by using the plot() command instead of the show() command.
+In addition, to enable users to modify the plot it is possible to grab the matplotlib figure object by using the plot() command.
 This makes it possible to use the SunPy plot as the foundation for a more complicated figure.

 6. Overlaying Maps